angelmanzur/Room_for_dessert/README.md

 |          2    |   0.74   |   0.69   |   0.71   |
 |           3   |    0.75  |    0.38   |   0.50 |

-The results area better than expected, but can we do better?
-The next step was to test a Neural Network to see if we can do a bit better.
+The results are better than expected, but can we do better?
+The next step was to test a Neural Network to see if we can improve.
 After reveiwing tutorials and documentation for several neural networks, it is easy to see that we could fall into a rabbit hole given our many options.
 Instead of exploring multiple models, I decided to pick a RNN model as it has shown to be quite effective [2], and test different vectorization models.
 ### Word2Vec + Recurrent Neural Network
 Using the same word embedding as with the random forest, we train a neural network, obtaining an accuracy score of 0.85
 ![](figs/w2v_rnn_conf_matrix_test.png)